-COURSE OUTCOMES: After the completion of this course, the student will be able to
+Upon completing this course, students will be able to:

 - 1. Apply the vector differential operators to Scalars and Vector functions. - 2.
 Solve line, surface & volume integrals by Greens, Gauss and Stoke's theorems. - 3.
 Calculate the solutions of first order linear differential equations. - 4.
 Solve higher order linear differential equations. - 5.
 Find solution of algebraic, transcendental and ODE by Numerical Methods.